alcunha/filtering-empty-camera-trap-images/README.md

 We used the recommended Lila train/val partitions for splits based on locations (site).The hyperparameters were tuned using a val_dev split from the train split of each data set.

-For caltech, we only used a [subset](https://drive.google.com/file/d/1aMcP5aDhBTBXrpkog8_TTKVxLSvW4DGt/view?usp=sharing) of images containing bounding boxes plus a similar amount of instances sampled from images labeled as empty.
+For Caltech, we only used a [subset](https://drive.google.com/file/d/1aMcP5aDhBTBXrpkog8_TTKVxLSvW4DGt/view?usp=sharing) of images containing bounding boxes plus a similar amount of instances sampled from images labeled as empty.

 For Snapshot Serengeti, we also split the dataset regarding time (seasons) and capture events (bursts).
 The list of images used for each partition can be found [here](https://drive.google.com/drive/folders/1yGNmigERn1N3pWQ45-jJLKE8aIkLtJaQ?usp=sharing).